 For you, music is not a hobby; it is going to be your career.

-Many of today's most successful brass players began their careers at Berklee, including Wayne Andre, Hal Crook, Stanton Davis, Roy Hargrove, Ingrid Jensen, Nick Lane, Tiger Okoshi, Claudio Roditi, Jack Walrath, and Dennis Wilson.
+Many of today's most successful brass players began their careers at Berklee, including Wayne Andre, Avishai Cohen, Hal Crook, Stanton Davis, Roy Hargrove, Ingrid Jensen, Nick Lane, Delfeayo Marsalis, Tiger Okoshi, Jeremy Pelt, Claudio Roditi, Christian Scott aTunde Adjuah, Jack Walrath, and Dennis Wilson.

 They came to Berklee because of who we are: the world's largest independent music school and the premier institution for the study of contemporary music.